Trump Uses Facebook Exec Tweet To Call Media "Fake News"

 President Trump approvingly passed along comments from Facebook ads VP Rob Goldman on Saturday, using Goldman's remarks about the Kremlin-linked chaos campaign on Facebook to call reporters covering the situation, the "Fake News Media."

-Goldman, reflecting on the Muller indictment of 13 individuals linked to a Russian troll farm, took the opportunity to call out reporters covering the developments.
+Goldman, reflecting on special counsel Robert S. Mueller's indictment of 13 individuals linked to a Russian troll farm, took the opportunity to call out reporters covering the developments.

 "Most of the coverage of Russian meddling involves their attempt to effect the outcome of the 2016 US election.
 I have seen all of the Russian ads and I can say very definitively that swaying the election was *NOT* the main goal," Goldman said at the start of a two day tweetstorm, spanning Friday and Saturday.